novantio/katlasolver/readme.md

 #step
 > 1. go to inspect element and copy these code,,
-> 2. after copy fill with random word.. like 'semua'
+> 2. after copy fill with random word.. like 'semua','topik','garda'
 > 3. then run ```getkata()``` on console getkata will filter kata for next suggestion, getkata() , example result :